prebid/prebid.github.io/dev-docs/modules/userId.md

 * **PubCommon ID** – an ID is generated on the user’s browser and stored for later use on this publisher’s domain.
 * **Unified ID** – a simple cross-vendor approach – it calls out to a URL that responds with that user’s ID in one or more ID spaces (e.g. adsrvr.org).
 * **netID** – provides an open, standardized, EU-GDPR compliant, IAB TCF aware, cross-device enabled Advertising Identifier Framework, which can be leveraged by publishers and advertisers (and vendors supporting them) to efficiently deliver targeted advertising bought through programmatic systems.
+* **SharedID** – A first party id written in the publishers domain.
+This open UUID can be used used to efficiently sell & deliver interest based advertisements.
+Using this UUID requires no registration, and can be deployed and added to the bid stream with minimal effort.
+Adapters that support SharedID will be able to pick up the user ID and return it for additional server-side cross device tracking.

 ## How It Works